copyleft-org/copyleft-guide/presentations/1hr-GPL/1hr-GPL.markdown

 + We cannot possible cover the entire GPL in one hour.

 + Discuss: motivations, origins, then a few of GPL's sections.

+# A Restaurant's Lawyer?

++ Considering why you want to learn this.

++ What if your client was a restaurant?

++ What would you want to need to know?

+# Restaurant Lawyer: What'd You Study?

++ If you were a restaurant's lawyer:

++ Probably three areas of law you'd focus on:
+     + building codes.
+     + health and safety regulations.
+     + tax regulations.

++ Who would want to hear from?